CaptainStinkRat/captainstinkrat.github.io/content/posts/differentTomeRehash.md

 As an aside, I've been loving *Silverbullet*.
 There are just so many features that it's capable of doing and I've barely scratched the surface.

 I've been theorycrafting about a way to get those pages out of Silverbullet and pushed to this blog and I think that might be a fun project to try.

+I'll for sure make a post if I find out a way to do that.